-It shouldn’t be a BIG secret by now that nutrition and “eating clean” is where 80% of the results are!
+Are you REALLY eating clean?
+It shouldn’t be a BIG secret by now that nutrition and “eating clean” is where a majority of the results are!
 The issue for many is the definition of what “eating clean” REALLY means.
-I could retire to Bora-Bora if I had a dollar for every email I received that said something to the effect: “I am eating really clean but…” What often comes after the BUT would make your jaw drop!
+I could retire to Bora-Bora if I had a dollar for every email I received that said something to the effect of: “I am eating really clean but…” What often comes after the BUT would make your jaw drop!
 I’m eating really clean, BUT I just love Krispy Kreme donuts for breakfast!
 That one is a joke…but it is CLEAR that the definition of eating clean means different things to different people.

 Top mistakes people make when “eating clean”

-Not eating balanced meals: Do your meals contain lean proteins, natural unprocessed healthy carbs (fruits, veggies, some whole grains) and healthy fats?
+Not eating balanced meals: Do your meals contain lean proteins, natural unprocessed healthy carbs (fruits, veggies, some starches) and fats?
 Eliminating entire food groups (like carbs or fat) is NOT a long term solution.

 Eating too much: Do you eat too much at given meals?
 Eating too much of even “healthy foods” at a given meal will cause you to store foods as fat.

 Drinking your calories: Do you like to sip on soda, processed fruit juices, or sports drinks?
 Those extra calories will add up QUICKLY.
 Switching to water and unsweetened tea will help you eliminate those excess calories quickly.